tlsnotary/docs-mdbook/src/intro.md

 - you have received a money transfer using your online banking account, without revealing your login credentials or sensitive financial information.
-- you have access to an account on some online community.
+- you have access to an account in some online community.
 - a website showed some specific content on a certain date.

 Overall, the TLSNotary protocol can be used in any scenario where a client needs